-

 Configuring the AppFlow feature

 You can configure AppFlow in the same manner as most other policy-based features.
 First, you enable the AppFlow feature.
 Then you specify the collectors to which the flow records are sent.
 After that, you define actions, which are sets of configured collectors.
 Then you configure one or more policies and associate an action to each policy.
-The policy tells the NetScaler appliance to select requests the flow records of which are sent to the associated action.
+The policy instructs the NetScaler appliance to select requests the flow records of which are sent to the associated action.
 Finally, you bind each policy either globally or to the specific virtual server to put it into effect.

 You can further set AppFlow parameters to specify the template refresh interval and to enable the exporting of httpURL, httpCookie, and httpReferer information.
 On each collector, you must specify the NetScaler IP address as the address of the exporter.